IBM/WxCloud/README.md

 ## Sample / example
-Below are only sample configs, for PROD, these needs to adjusted as per the needs.
+Below are only sample configs, for production these needs to adjusted as per the needs.

 ### accounts.cnf
 ```xml